 - Ever looming risk of being fired – for the employed agents

 - Commission-based pay – no sales, no pay

-All these are stress-contributing factors that can make this job, not so amazing for those who don’t want to deal with constant pressure.
+All these stress-contributing factors can make this career not so unique for those who don’t want to deal with constant pressure.

 See Related: Travel Hacking 101